 A minor style idea about function calls: leveraging decomposed functions is a big part of this project, and you will often call a helper function to obtain a needed value, like say

 foo(x).
 However think about what is happening if the call is done inside a loop.
-If the function call is computing the exact same value again and again, it's a little wasteful.
-In that case, you could call the function once outside the loop, storing the computed value in a variable for use in the loop.
+If the function call is computing the exact same value again and again and again, it's a little wasteful.
+In that case, you could call the function once outside the loop, storing its result in a variable for use in the loop.

 We will use an encryption scheme that is simple enough it can be done on paper, as was done throughout history up until world war II.

 We'll say that a "slug" is a len-26 list of the 26 lowercase chars a-z in some order.
 In a later step, the slug will drive the encryption of each char.
 The problem at this stage is to compute a len-26 slug from an easily memorized key like 'Bananas!'.
 All key/slug formation is done with lowercase alphabetic chars. ("slug" is a borrowed typesetting term, referring to a line of letters in a row.)

 Here is the algorithm to compute a slug from a key: take the lowercase version of the key, and consider only the alphabetic chars in it.
 The first char is the first char of the slug, the second char is the second in the slug, and so on through all the chars of the key.
 However, if a char is already in the slug, skip it.
 A char can never be in the slug twice.

 With the first few chars of the slug provide by the key, complete the slug by going through the regular alphabet 'abcde...' and appending each char to the end of the slug if it is not already in the slug.
 The resulting slug will be len-26 and contains every a-z char once at some position.

 Here is the slug for the key 'Bananas!'
 You can see how the 'b' and 'a' and 'n' go at the front of the slug, followed by the rest of the regular alphabet.